 One way to measure the severity of cerebral palsy is through the Gross Motor Function Classification System (GMFCS).
 It consists of 5 levels with level 1 being the mildest and level 5 the most severe.

-While the majority of individuals with spastic quadriplegia may be unable to walk, many are still capable of being functional.
+While the majority of individuals with spastic quadriplegia may be unable to walk, many are still capable of functional activity.
 For example, individuals who are classified with a GMFCS level of 5 may be able to attain self-mobility by learning how to use a power wheelchair.

-In the following section, we’ll discuss the various effects of spastic quadriplegia and how it can affect one’s quality of life.
+In the following section, we’ll explain the various effects of spastic quadriplegia and how it may affect one’s quality of life.